Endometriosis and the Risk of Infertility

 Endometriosis is a condition that causes uterine (endometrial) tissue to grow outside of the uterus, which can result in severe pain, internal scarring, and other concerns that can cause changes to a woman's pelvic anatomy and affect fertility.

-Fortunately, we offer multiple fertility treatment options for patients with endometriosis at Arizona Associates for Reproductive Health in Scottsdale, AZ.
+Fortunately, we offer multiple fertility treatment options for patients with endometriosis at Arizona Associates for Reproductive Health in Phoenix, AZ.
 During your consultation, we will discuss your medical history and concerns to begin creating a custom-tailored treatment plan.
 Contact Arizona Associates for Reproductive Health today to schedule a no-cost consultation with our endometriosis specialists in Arizona and learn more about your endometriosis infertility treatment options.

 While the cause of endometriosis is currently unknown, doctors and researchers have identified some potential risk factors:

 One of our doctors will review your medical history, listen closely to your symptoms, and use a number of tests or examinations to perform an accurate diagnosis.